kdirr/pythonvictronmppt/README.md

 # pythonvicrtonmppt

-pythonvictronmppt is a simple python class for reading data sent by victron devices via ve.direct text protocol into a dict.
+pythonvictronmppt is a simple python class for reading data sent by victron devices via ve.direct text protocol on a serial port into a dict.

 ## Installation